systemd/systemd/src/boot/efi/UEFI_SECURITY.md

 environments.

-Since it is embedded in a PE signed binary, `systemd-stub` will temporarily disable the UEFI authentication protobol while loading the payload kernel it wraps, in order to avoid redundant duplicate authentication of the image, given that the payload kernel was already authenticated and verified as part of the whole image.
+Since it is embedded in a PE signed binary, `systemd-stub` will temporarily disable the UEFI authentication protocol while loading the payload kernel it wraps, in order to avoid redundant duplicate authentication of the image, given that the payload kernel was already authenticated and verified as part of the whole image.
 SecureBoot authentication is re-enabled immediately after the kernel image has been loaded.